touhidta/COM109-CW2/README.md

 - **Menu Section**: The menu is populated dynamically from the JavaScript array `menuItems`, allowing easy updates to the menu without editing the HTML directly.
 Add new items by simply editing the array.
 - **Reservation Form**: Users can fill out their details and submit a reservation.
 The form validates user input for correct format and future dates.
 Upon successful submission, a modal appears to confirm the reservation.
 - **Responsive Navigation**: The navigation bar adapts for smaller screens with a hamburger menu.
 Clicking the hamburger icon toggles the visibility of the navigation links.
+- **Customer Reviews**: Users can leave a review with a star rating, name, and feedback.
+The reviews are displayed dynamically, and the form can be toggled with a button.
+- **Featured Dishes**: Popular dishes are featured with images, descriptions, and star ratings, enhancing the restaurant’s appeal.

 ## Future Improvements